DevShrekOps/aws-org-tf-demo/capabilities/guardduty/README.md

 ## External Dependencies

-These modules can't be applied until after trusted access is enabled between Organizations and both GuardDuty & GuardDuty's Malware Protection in the management account, which are currently configured in **mgmt-resources**.
+These modules can't be applied until after trusted access is enabled between Organizations and both GuardDuty & GuardDuty's Malware Protection in the management account, which are configured in **org-resources**.